Dre Campbell Farm

 20. Borage

-This herb works best on garden pests like tomato hornworms and cabbage worms.
+This herb is most effective against garden pests such as tomato hornworms and cabbage worms.
 It also makes a lovely addition to your garden and supports your local honeybee population.

 Purchase borage seeds online.